Wade’s 101: Haiku retrospective 54

 mean selfless or detached from

-any emotion. - no good choices, back-to-school edition
+65. no good choices, back-to-school edition

 Set them in front of